-SchoolTutoring Academy’s tutoring programs for East Bridgewater students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for East Bridgewater, Massachusetts students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 East Bridgewater Public Schools are comprised of three schools and nearly 2,300 students.
 There is an elementary school with grades PK-3, a middle school with grades 4-8, and a high school.
 The district’s values include all members of the learning community challenging themselves in order to reach their full potential, respect, celebrating diversity, accepting mistakes as part of the learning process, and resolving conflicts in a peaceful manner.